shyambista123/BlogAPI_FAST_API/README.md

 alembic upgrade head
 ```

-This will set up the tables for users and posts.
+This will set up the tables for users, posts, likes, and comments.

 ### 5. Running the Application